Etsusaburo Shiina

 Etsusaburo Shiina (椎名 悦三郎, Shiina Etsusaburō) was a career bureaucrat and politician.
-As Foreign Minister of Japan from 1964 to 1966 he played a pivotal role in diplomatic relations between Japan and the Republic of Korea.
+As Foreign Minister of Japan from 1964 to 1966 he played a pivotal role in diplomatic relations between Japan and South Korea.

-Biography

-Early career
+Early life and education

 Shiina was born in Mizusawa, Iwate (now part of Oshu, Iwate) to Hiroshi Gotō, a member of the Iwate Prefectural Assembly and former elementary school teacher.
 His father later served as mayor of Mizusawa for ten years.
 The Gotō family claimed descent from the famed rangaku scholar Takano Chōei, whose childhood name was "Saburō Etsu", and thus Shiina was named "Etsusaburō" in his honor.
 However, his father went bankrupt due to business issues and Shiina was forced to work during the day and attempted to study at night.
 He departed for Tokyo during his fourth year of high school and suffered from various difficulties until the family's fortune changed due to royalties received on hydroelectric development projects in the Isawa River and due to a connection via marriage with Tokyo governor Gotō Shimpei.
 Shiina was thus able to enter the Law School of Tokyo Imperial University and he also changed his name from Gotō to Shiina.

+Bureaucratic career

-Shiina graduating from Tokyo Imperial University in March 1923, entered the Ministry of Agriculture and Commerce, where he was assigned to the Engineering Bureau.
+After graduating from Tokyo Imperial University in March 1923, Shiina entered the Ministry of Agriculture and Commerce, where he was assigned to the Engineering Bureau.
 After the Ministry of Agriculture and Commerce separated into the Ministry of Agriculture and Forestry and the Ministry of Commerce and Industry in the following year, he joined that latter.
 In 1925 he was one of the government officials who were dispatched nationwide to instruct and supervise important export goods and to promote the formation of cartels.
 As a section manager, he worked for the Aichi Prefectural Office in Nagoya for the next four years.
 During this time, he visited Manchuria and negotiated with the South Manchurian Railway to operate regularly scheduled shipping connecting Nagoya Port and Dalian.
 In 1929, he returned to the Industrial Affairs Division of the Ministry of Commerce and Industry.
 He was sent to Europe in August 1932 to observe the measures and industrial policies of the European countries during the Great Depression and returned home in May 1933.